edanalytics/startingblocks_oss/docs/sbe-functions.md

 ### List

-This action will list all of the current tenants that exist in the DynamoDB table.
-A list inside this table means that the Admin and Security databases will also exist in the SQL environment.
+This action will list all of the current tenants that exist in the StartingBlocks environment.
+If a tenant exists in this table it means that an Admin and Security database exist in the database instance.

 Example input: